 Just-in-time replacement accounts for the total cost of ownership to get a true picture of life cycle costs, including the costs of equipment, installation and energy, plus short-and long-term maintenance.
 This prevents owning and operating equipment during the most expensive part of its life cycle.
 And it allows you to confidently identify and plan equipment replacement that delivers the best return on investment.

-Here are five steps to transition to a just-in-time equipment replacement strategy for 2020:
+Here are five steps to transition to a just-in-time equipment replacement strategy: